alfateam123/pullmedown/README.md

 ### Dependencies ###
 This collection is meant to run on both py2 and py3k.
-The only dependency is the Requests library from Kenneth Reitz (you can find it on github, or in the Cheese Shop)
+The only necessary dependency is the Requests library from Kenneth Reitz (you can find it on github, or in the Cheese Shop).
+You may need to install feedparser (find it on PyPI or ask pip) for the downloaders that need RSS feeds.